What is SBA Form 912, and Do You Need to Complete It?

-Any small business owner who’s applying for an SBA loan could be required to fill out this form.
-However, if you don’t have a criminal record or any sort of criminal history, you may not be asked to complete it.
+Any small business owner applying for an SBA loan could be required to fill out this form by the federal government.
+However, if you don’t have a criminal record, you may not be asked to complete it.

-If you’re unsure about whether you’ll need to submit form 912, you should ask your lender if they require the form, so that you’ll be prepared if necessary.
+If you’re unsure if you’ll need to submit form 912, ask your lender if they require it.

 In addition, keep in mind that certain people in your company could be required to complete it as well.
-Here’s who the SBA says must fill out the form, depending on your business structure:
+The following individuals are typically required to complete this form, depending on your business structure:

-- For a sole proprietorship, only the owner will need to complete the form.
+- For a sole proprietorship, only the owner will need to complete form 912.

-- If you’re in a partnership, all general partners, any limited partner with 20 percent or more equity, and any partner involved in managing the business will be asked to fill out form 912.
+- If you’re in a partnership, all general partners, any limited partner with 20 percent or more equity, and any partner involved in managing the business must complete the form.

-- If you own a corporation, then all owners who have 20 percent or more of the corporation will need to complete the form.
-In addition, every officer and director will need to complete the form as well.
+- If you own a corporation, all owners who have 20 percent or more of the corporation must complete the form.
+In addition, every officer and director will need to complete form 912.

-- For limited liability companies (LLCs), all members who own 20 percent or more of the company, each officer, director, and managing member will be asked to submit the form.
+- For limited liability companies (LLCs), all members who own 20 percent or more of the company, each officer, director, and the managing member will submit the form.

 Next, you’ll need to provide the following details about your criminal history: